MissingNO123/VRChat_AI_Assistant/README.md

 ## Installation

+Copy `.env.example` to `.env`, get your API keys from OpenAI and from ElevenLabs, and put them in the file.
+Get your Google Cloud Authentication file and put it in the project directory, then add the path to it in `.env`.

 Activate a virtual environment in the `.\venv` folder using `python -m venv venv`.
 This can be skipped, but is recommended to not conflict with globally installed packages.
 Install CUDA Toolkit and cuDNN and add their respective `\bin` folders to your PATH if you plan to use the GPU.
 Install the required Python packages listed below using pip.